qiuandyq/RateMyMental/README.md

 * Though the site ran well on each of our local environments, deployment caused several unforseen issues

 ### What you learned/are proud of
-* We learned so much about React and how amzing it is during development!!
+* We learned so much about React and how amazing it is during development!!
 * We are proud of reaching the deployment stage in such a short period of time

 ### What's next!